GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-12/index.md

   - devtools-tips
 ---

-The Chrome DevTools **Animations** tab is a powerful tool that helps you slow down, replay, nail CSS animation timings, and see the results right away.
+The Chrome DevTools **Animations** tab is a powerful tool that helps you slow down, replay, adjust CSS animation timings, and see the results right away.

 {% YouTube id='lVLzkleL_CE' %}